Toggle: English / Spanish

 - In most cases, the child will be released from the hospital on the day of the surgery.

-- At home, children should avoiding vigorous exercise while the wound heals.
+- At home, children should avoid vigorous exercise while the wound heals.

 - If bleeding occurs during the first 24 hours after surgery, use a clean cloth to apply pressure to the wound for 10 minutes.